 Crabtree Creek Trail Closure from Oxford Road to Kiwanis Park, Between Mile Marker 8 and 9

-Beginning on Monday, July 2 the Crabtree Creek Trail will be closed between Oxford Road and Kiwanis Park, between mile marker 8 and 9, and anticipated to last for approximately four months.
-The trail is anticipated to re-open in mid-December, contingent on weather conditions.
+On July 2, 2018, the City closed Crabtree Creek Trail between Oxford Road and Kiwanis Park, between mile marker 8 and 9.
+The trail is anticipated to re-open in April, contingent on weather conditions.
 This map shows the location of the closure.

 For questions about this closure and related sewer work, please contact City of Raleigh Public Utilities Department, Monday through Friday, 8 a.m. to 4:30 p.m., 919-996-3476

-Crabtree Creek Trail Alert for East of N. Raleigh Boulevard Alert, Between Mile Marker 5 and 6
+Crabtree Creek Trail Alert, East of N. Raleigh Boulevard, Between Mile Marker 5 and 6

 During Hurricane Matthew the City of Raleigh sustained damage due to flooding.
 The stream banks of Crabtree Creek east of Raleigh Boulevard were eroded.
 The eroded banks must be stabilized to protect the Crabtree Creek greenway trail from further erosion.
 This stablization project, located east of Raleigh Boulevard, is along the top of the right bank (looking downstream) of Crabtree Creek.
 The creek is wide with steep slopes.
 Bank erosion has led to the asphalt trail washing away in a number of locations in the past and the trail has been numerously relocated.
-The trail is currently affected in two locations: one near the new sewer crossing and the second further downstream.
+The trail is currently affected in three (3) between mile markers 5 and 6.
 This map shows the location of the conditions and project work described.